Ranger District - Silver City

 For current conditions call (575) 388-8201.

-FIRE RESTRICTIONS HAVE BEEN LIFTED ON THE GILA NATIONAL FOREST.
-Additional closures are also still are in effect in several areas; please go to the Gila National Forest website at www.fs.usda.gov/gila for current information or contact the Forest directly at 575-388-8201.
+Please go to the Gila National Forest website at www.fs.usda.gov/gila for current information on area closures and fire restrictions or contact the Forest directly at 575-388-8201.

 Use caution when driving on the district, the area may be subject to sudden flash flooding or muddy, impassable roads unexpectedly.
 Be careful when parking vehicles and avoid parking over tall dry grass or weeds.
 Remember to bring drinking water, or be prepared to filter or treat all water from snowmelt, springs, rivers, or creeks.
 River levels can change rapidly during spring - watch for suddenly rising river or stream levels.
 Water can still be difficult to find in some areas - remember to bring drinking water if camping in remote areas.
 Be alert for lightning and approaching storms, especially in the afternoons during summer.

 Please be considerate of all persons choosing to recreate on the forest.
 Remember to be especially bear aware this spring, and continue to watch for snakes.
 Rabies is also a fact of life in southwestern New Mexico, with several recent reports on the forest.
 Make sure all pets (including horses) accompanying you have current vaccinations.
 Never encourage wild animals to approach you, your pets, or campsite.
 Never feed wild animals.